godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 child.
 The ``AnimatedSprite`` will handle the appearance and animations for our player.
 Notice that there is a warning symbol next to the node.
-An ``AnimatedSprite`` requires a :ref:`SpriteFrames <class_SpriteFrames>` resource, which is a list of the animation(s) it can display.
+An ``AnimatedSprite`` requires a :ref:`SpriteFrames <class_SpriteFrames>` resource, which is a list of the animations it can display.
 To create one, find the ``Frames`` property in the Inspector and click "<null>" -> "New SpriteFrames".
 Next, in the same location, click ``<SpriteFrames>`` to open the "SpriteFrames" panel: